Skip to main content

 Use targeted notifications to remind students of upcoming deadlines, provide study tips before exams, or share additional resources related to current topics.
 You can send notifications to individual students, specific groups, or the entire class depending on your needs.
 Remember that students also receive notifications about your forum posts, grade releases, and feedback, so be mindful of timing and frequency to avoid overwhelming them.

-Consider establishing a regular communication schedule - such as weekly check-ins or mid-module updates - so students know when to expect communication from you.
+Consider establishing a regular communication schedule - weekly check-ins or mid-module updates help students know you are present.
 This consistency helps build trust and keeps students engaged throughout the semester.

 For "How to" use the above see these technical instructions for Using Moodle Tools to Communicate with Students.